ayriela/jquery-salary-calculator/README.md

 ## Description
 Duration: Weekend Project

-This jQuery Salary caluclator allows users to enter new employee records to the page and calculate the monnthly expected salary cost.
-If needed users may delete employee records and update the monthly salay expense.
+This Salary Caluclator allows users to enter new employee records to the page and calculate the monnthly expected salary cost.
+If needed users may delete employee records and update the monthly salary expenses.

 ## Screen Shot